Unique equilibrium states for Bonatti-Viana diffeomorphisms: Perturbations of Anosov Diffeomorphisms

 \subsection{Pressure estimates}

 The examples that we consider are obtained as $C^0$-perturbations of Anosov maps, where the perturbation is made inside a small neighborhood of some fixed points.
-Our strategy is to apply the abstract uniqueness results of Theorem \ref{t.generalBV} by taking $\GGG$ to be the set of orbit segments that spend enough time outside this neighborhood, while $\PPP,\SSS$ are orbit segments spending nearly all their time near the fixed points (see Lemma \ref{BVdecomp} for details).
+Our strategy is to apply the abstract uniqueness results of Theorem \ref{t.generalBV} when $\PPP,\SSS$ are orbit segments spending a large proportion of their time near the fixed points.
 In this section we give an estimate on the pressure carried by such orbit segments.
-First, we fix the following data. \begin{itemize} \item Let $f\colon M\to M$ be a transitive Anosov diffeomorphism of a compact manifold, with topological entropy $h=\htop(f)$. \item Let $q$ be a fixed point for $f$. \item Let $3 \eta$ be an expansivity constant for $f$. \item Let $C=C(f)$ be the constant from the shadowing lemma. \item Let $L = L(f, \eta)$ be a constant so that \eqref{eqn:Lambda-upper-bound} holds. \end{itemize} Now we choose $g$, $\CCC$, and $\ph$: \begin{itemize} \item Let $g\colon M\to M$ be a diffeomorphism with $d_{C^0}(f, g)< \eta/C$. \item Let $\rho<3\eta$. \item Let $r >0$ be small, and let $\CCC =\CCC(q,r;g) = \{(x,n)\in M\times \mathbb{N} \, :\, S_n^g\chi_q(x)< n r \}$, where $\chi_q$ is the indicator function of $M \setminus B(q, \rho)$.
-Note that $\CCC$ depends on the diffeomorphism $g$. \item Let $\ph$ be any continuous function. \end{itemize} We write $H(r) = -r\log r - (1-r) \log(1-r)$.
-We have the following entropy and pressure estimates on $\CCC$.
+We fix the following data. \begin{itemize} \item Let $f\colon M\to M$ be a transitive Anosov diffeomorphism of a compact manifold, with topological entropy $h=\htop(f)$. \item Let $q$ be a fixed point for $f$. \item Let $3 \eta$ be an expansivity constant for $f$. \item Let $C=C(f)$ be the constant from the shadowing lemma. \item Let $L = L(f, \eta)$ be a constant so that \eqref{eqn:Lambda-upper-bound} holds. \end{itemize} Now we choose $g$, $\CCC$, and $\ph$: \begin{itemize} \item Let $g\colon M\to M$ be a diffeomorphism with $d_{C^0}(f, g)< \eta/C$. \item Let $\rho<3\eta$. \item Let $r >0$ be small, and let $\CCC=\CCC(q,r;g)$ be the collection of all orbit segments $(x,n)$ that spend less than $r$ of their time outside $B(q,\rho)$, that is,